 The European Court of Justice has further ruled in Federatie Nederlandse Vakbeweging v Netherlands that laws which allow workers to receive payment in lieu of annual leave carried over from the previous year breaches the Working Time Directive.

-Therefore, it would likely be a breach of the Working Time Regulations for an
+Therefore, it would likely be a breach of the Working Time Regulations for an employer to pay an employee in lieu of their annual leave entitlement.

 Already a subscriber?